Pulcinella: Characteristics

-The quality that best distinguishes Pulcinella is his cunning, and it is precisely with his proverbial cunning that he manages to find the ability to solve the most disparate problems that arise in front of him, however, always in favor of the weakest at the expense of the powerful.
+The quality that best distinguishes Pulcinella is his cunning, with which he manages to solve the disparate problems that arise in front of him—always, however, in favor of the weakest at the expense of the powerful.

-Another famous characteristic of him is that of never being able to shut up and from this comes the expression "pickin's secret" that is something that everyone knows.
+Another famous characteristic of his is that of never being able to shut up; from this trait comes the expression in several European languages "Pulcinella's secret" (i.e., an open secret that everyone knows).

-Pulcinella represents a character who has acquired all the symbols and meanings of the popular and peasant world and has brought to all the scenes of Italian theaters, and beyond, a repertoire full of movements, gestures, acrobatics, typical dances and rituals of the Neapolitan gestural code.

-In fact, they accompany him on the theater and carnival scenes: the broom, the horn, the cowbells, elements that for the Neapolitans have propitiatory and antidote value against the evil eye and the bad luck.
+Pulcinella's repertoire is full of movements, gestures, acrobatics, and dances rooted in Neapolitan culture.
+Among his accessories are the broom, the horn, and the cowbells, all of which Neapolitans consider charms against the evil eye and bad luck.

 Pulcinella has his origins in two stock characters of the ancient Roman Atellan Farce, Maccus and Bucco.
 Maccus is described as being witty, sarcastic, rude, and cruel, while Bucco is a nervous thief who is as silly as he is full of himself.
-This duality manifested itself in both the way Pulcinella is shaped and the way he acts.
-Physically, the characteristics he inherited from his ancestors attributed to his top-heavy, chicken-like shape.
-He inherited his humpback, his large, crooked nose, and his gangly legs from Maccus.
-His potbelly, large cheeks, and gigantic mouth come from Bucco.
+This duality manifests itself in both how Pulcinella is shaped and the way he acts.

+Physically, the characteristics Pulcinella has inherited from his ancestors contribute to his top-heavy, bird-like shape.
+His humpback, his large, crooked nose, and his gangly legs come from Maccus, while his potbelly, large cheeks, and gigantic mouth come from Bucco.

 Due to this duality of heredity, Pulcinella can be portrayed as either a servant or a master, depending on the scenario.
 "Upper" Pulcinella is more like Bucco, with a scheming nature, an aggressive sensuality, and great intelligence.
-"Lower" Pulcinella, however, favors Maccus, and is described by Pierre Louis Duchartre as being "a dull and coarse bumpkin."
-This juxtaposition of proud, cunning thief from the upper class and loud, crass pervert from the servant class is one that is key to understanding Pulcinella's behaviors.
+"Lower" Pulcinella, however, favors Maccus, and is described by Pierre Louis Duchartre as being "a dull and coarse bumpkin".
+This juxtaposition of proud, cunning thief from the upper class and loud, crass pervert from the servant class is key to understanding Pulcinella's behaviors.